 Beginning as a professional dance company in 1997, Carolina Ballet has staged more than 100 world-premiere ballets across N.C. and internationally.
 Talented dancers from all over the world flock to Carolina Ballet; the majority of the company’s dancers are from foreign countries and the ballet’s artistic director was a principal dancer in the New York City Ballet.
 Throughout the season, the Ballet performs around 80 times, including its annual holiday production of The Nutcracker, combining the beauty of classical ballet with awe-inspiring magic and mysterious illusions.
 See what's coming up here.

 One of the newer art experiences in Raleigh, the North Carolina Opera opened in 2010, bringing international-level artists and local talent to the area.
 Artistic director and principal conductor Timothy Myers is one of the youngest leaders in the American opera scene and is using his youthful vision to bring a variety of operas to the area.
 In its first six seasons, the North Carolina Opera has presented shows ranging from Handel and Mozart to John Supko, D.J.
 Sparr and Philip Glass.
 See what productions are coming up here.

-The Gregg Museum of Art & Design, which is under redevelopment until spring of 2017, deserves an honorable mention.
+The Gregg Museum of Art & Design, which is under redevelopment until the fall of 2017, deserves an honorable mention.
 The museum houses more than 34,000 pieces, ranging from 19th century Japanese color woodblock prints to antique N.C.-made quilts.
 It is the largest collection of outsider art in N.C.
 The Freelon Group, known for designing numerous buildings and museums around the country, is transforming the current North Carolina State University chancellor’s residence into a museum that will include the 1927 residence, a 15,000-plus-square-foot addition, as well as various outdoor spaces.